 Dr. Angela Towle is Associate Professor in the Department of Medicine.
-She joined the Centre for Health Education Scholarship (CHES) as a Senior Scholar in July 2011, following an 8-year term as Associate Dean, MD Undergraduate Education, Curriculum & Vancouver Fraser Medical Program in the Faculty of Medicine.
-During her time as Associate Dean she was part of the leadership team that implemented the expansion and distribution of the medical school which resulted in a doubling of the entering class size and two new satellite campuses.
+She joined the Centre for Health Education Scholarship (CHES) as a Scholar in July 2011, following an 8-year term as Associate Dean, MD Undergraduate Education, Curriculum & Vancouver Fraser Medical Program in the Faculty of Medicine.
+During her time as Associate Dean, she was part of the leadership team that implemented the expansion and distribution of the medical school which resulted in a doubling of the entering class size and two new satellite campuses.
 She co-chaired the Dean’s Task Force on Curriculum Renewal from 2009-2010.
-Angela co-directs Patient & Community Partnership for Education in the Office of UBC Health.
+Angela co-directs the Patient & Community Partnership for Education in the Office of UBC Health.
 The unit has a research and development focus on patient/client involvement in health professional education and in health care decision-making.
-Angela is also Academic Director of the UBC Learning Exchange, where she promotes activities that strengthen engagement between Vancouver’s Downtown Eastside and UBC faculty and students, including the Making Research Accessible initiative, a collaboration with UBC Library.
-As a CHES Scholar, Angela is the UBC coordinator of the Maastricht University Masters in Health Professions Education (MHPE-Canada) course.
+From 2013 until June 2022, Angela was the Academic Director of the UBC Learning Exchange, where she promoted activities that strengthen engagement between Vancouver’s Downtown Eastside and UBC faculty and students, including the Making Research Accessible initiative, a collaboration with UBC Library.
+As a CHES Scholar, Angela was, until September 2019, the UBC coordinator of the Maastricht University Master’s in Health Professions Education (MHPE-Canada) course.
 Angela has over 30 years’ experience of medical education research, curriculum, faculty development and community engagement at UBC and in the UK.

 My main area of research is studying the active involvement of patients and lay people from the community in the education of health professionals to advance understanding of the role patients can play in student learning and the long-term impact.
 This builds on earlier work on the active involvement of patients in decision-making about their health – informed and shared decision making (ISDM).
 I also lead scholarly innovation at UBC in partnership with a wide range of community organizations, including non-traditional approaches to evaluation and knowledge mobilization.
 More broadly I am interested in the nature of the expertise and experience that resides in the community, how it can enrich the academic discourse of the university, and generate new ways of thinking about and solving social problems.

-Towle, A., Leahy, K. (2016).
+Towle A, Leahy K. (2016).
 The Learning Exchange: a shared space for the university of British Columbia and Vancouver’s Downtown Eastside communities.
-Metropolitan Universities 27(3), 67-83.
+Metropolitan Universities 27: 67-83.